SeeMirra/data_mining/README.md

 10.  extracted_data_dir: Specify the directory to extract embedded object of downloaded files in it.

-11.  mangodb: If you would like to save the obtained data in mangodb database, set it to 1.
+11.  mangodb: If you would like to save the obtained data in mangoDB database, set it to 1.

-12. localhost: Specify the IP address of mango server.
+12. localhost: Specify the IP address of mangoDB server.

-13. port: Specify the port number of mangodb server
+13. port: Specify the port number of mangoDB server

 Python: 2.7.6 is needed.